 Post #23 of my commentary on Heidegger’s analysis of Plato’s Theaetetus, written in the lead up to my exhibition: The Aviary

-The similes of the wax mass and the aviary connect our stances towards beings of dianoia (inner perception) and aisthesis (bodily perception) to mnemoneuein (making-present in memory).
+The similes of the wax mass and the aviary connect our inner and outer perceptions (dianoia and aisthesis) to memory.
 The effect of this is to broaden the domain of beings beyond those which we have in immediate presence to include those which are bodily absent but which we retain.
 Furthermore the retained can also be both absent and present, i.e. it can be made present or we have the awareness of the possibility of making it present.
 It is this “essential twofold possibility, pertaining to every accessible being” (i.e. whether present or absent) that leads to the clarification of the essence of doxa.

 Heidegger tests this definition by applying it to an instance of doxic seeing, in this case a true view, i.e. one that is not mistaken: “Theodorus takes somebody approaching from a distance, who is in fact Theaetetus, to be Theaetetus.”
 (220) Heidegger analyses:

 [the distant figure] “presents a view, a look, indeed the look of Theaetetus: accordingly, on the basis of this look, we take him for Theaetetus.
 Another possibility: we know Theaetetus, we know in advance that at this time of day he usually comes along this road, we can already visualise him doing this, we can hold ourselves to him as this being who is not yet bodily present.
 And now a man appears in the distance, presenting a view to us, without our being able to see with sufficient clarity that it is Theaetetus: but we opine it must be him: we now take the approaching person to be Theaetetus, not because of the look (having-present) but because of prior making-present.”
 (221)